cloud-66-internal/help.cloud66.com/_includes/account/service-accounts.md

 5. Assign the new account the required permissions
 6. Click *Add Organization* User

 You'll notice that you don't (and can't) associate an email address with a service account.
 Instead we will automatically assign each service account a dummy email address.
-This address is used exclusively as a unique identifier for the account - it isn't attached to a working email system and has no MX records.
+This address is used exclusively as a unique identifier for the account - it isn't attached to a working email system.

 You also cannot use this dummy address to sign into Cloud 66.
 Service accounts are designed specifically to act as "headless" automation drones.
 However, this does not mean you should assign them overly broad privileges on your account.
 These accounts still have programmatic access to your account and applications and should be treated with the same care as your normal user accounts.